Join Cub Scout Pack 421

 The Scouts, families, and leaders of Pack 421 are having another great year!
 Each event provides fun-filled, family-oriented activities.
 We are sponsored by the Fiest Elementary PTO.
 Our pack is very active, and conducts fun, family-oriented, year-round activities.
 Our annual activities include: Donating to Toys for Tots, Summer Camp, riding a float in Parade of Lights, Scouting For Food, Scout Fair, Blue & Gold Banquet, Swim Party, Pinewood Derby, Camping, Field Trips, and more!

-Our monthly Pack Meetings are held the third Monday of every month at 7:00 pm in the Fiest Cafeteria when school is in session.
-Optional Parent Meetings are the first Monday of the month at 7:00 pm give parent on opportunity to be involved in planning events and activities.
+Our monthly Pack Meetings are held the third Monday of the month at 7:00 pm in the Fiest Cafeteria when school is in session.
+Optional Parent Meetings give parents an opportunity to be involved in planning events and activities.
 Dens usually meet twice a month to work on Adventure requirements.
 The Den Leader and families decide upon specific times and locations.

 If you know someone else that might be interested in joining our Pack, pass on our information.
 We accept new scouts at any time of the year!